Promises

 resolve and reject

-Promise object structure is included in the JavaScript specification.
-Any implementation of JavaScript must have a constructor described as above.
+The Promise object structure is part of the JavaScript spec.
+Any JavaScript engine must have a constructor like the one above.

-These are private methods are executed by the engine when the executor function is successful or has failed.
-It then sets the internal properties of the Promise object to reflect the state of the execution and also stores the result object.
+These are private methods.
+The engine runs them when the executor succeeds or fails.
+They set the inner properties of the Promise to show the state.
+They also store the result object.

 then and catch

-After the promise is resolved or rejected, then the functions in then and catch are called with respective parameters.
+After the promise resolves or rejects, the functions in then and catch run with the right parameters.

-The then and catch callbacks are automatically placed in the callback queue by the JavaScript engine as soon as the state of the Promise has changed.
+The engine puts the then and catch callbacks in the callback queue.
+It does this as soon as the Promise state changes.

 async and awaits

-Functions marked as async returns a Promise object.
+A function marked async returns a Promise object.

 async function f() {